PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 removed.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed unary/Split/Concat checkpoint replaces the former raw helper with a separate unary-root plan in `passes/split_channelwise_layout.py`.
+Pre-extraction characterization observed zero matches in all 24 sequential runtime invocations: four each on YuNet, FastestDet, HumanSeg, and OSNet, and eight on SiNet.
+The two existing production positions and their ordering before the direct and binary Split roots are unchanged, and both now receive Session LayoutState.

+The owner validates the private typed Transpose, allowed pre-unary, channel Split, exact one-to-one coverage of every Split output, optional branch unaries, exactly one external Concat branch, channel Concat, unique producers, resolved provenance, graph order, public boundaries, dtype, per-tensor quantization, static shapes, and dynamic signatures.
+Every converted branch has exact consumers through the Concat.
+The local terminal adapter preserves the original NCHW Concat tensor for either a public output or later consumers.

+The external layout-only Reshape now requires a real singleton channel and an exact NHWC-to-NCHW shape/signature relation.
+A proven direct NHWC external branch is also accepted.
+Shared Reshape or raw-source consumers remain untouched.
+The full plan is re-resolved and preflighted before changing the pre-unary input, Split axis, branch metadata, Concat inputs/options, or output adapter.
+This specifically eliminates the raw partial-mutation failure when the Concat output tensor is absent or invalid.

+The focused suite passed with `29 passed in 0.44s`.
+It covers INT32/INT64 axes, static and dynamic signatures, public and intermediate NCHW boundaries, exact numerical equivalence, a direct NHWC external branch, shared axis and side-consumer preservation, candidate-only and capped execution, idempotence, differential-index freshness, LayoutState validation, and eighteen unsafe transactional no-op cases.
+The active legacy fixture was corrected to declare its previously producerless external tensor as a graph input.

+The new owner, existing active fixture, both preceding Split-root owners, both binary bridge owners, and the complete architecture suite passed with `318 passed in 43.96s`.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion passed sequentially with `3 passed in 3.83s`.
+One sequential YuNet conversion from source checkpoint `0b4a0001` and the current implementation emitted five byte-identical files.
+Float32 remains `43c65782ae622ea5aefc97632f2c69033fb8a314469e4c30703c88f9907cc380`, float16 remains `13232a21173ef434c7b4986320931a17a28a211109fa894023c6da7672609433`, and correspondence remains `7e2b57a9b2264ef08db5aaead11922109079274eb15befbfc90bf321de370b4d`.
+Both schema files also match.
+The detached worktree and temporary outputs were removed.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.